kevinding0218/InterviewDocuments/Q and A/GraphQL.md

 	- ID: unique identifier, used to re-fetch an object or as the key for a cache
 	- enum
 	- Query and Mutation types
+		- query represents what the client is asking for
+		- and the mutation is when client's going to add or delete data from the API
+		- both query and mutation types are the same as any other object type
 		- Every GraphQL service has a query type.
 It may or may not have a mutation type.
-T
+They act as an entry point into the schema
 		```
 		schema {
 			query: Query